DeKalb County School District: Academic Achievement

 Former DeKalb County Schools Superintendent Crawford Lewis was indicted in 2012, along with former DeKalb County Schools Chief Operating Officer Pat Pope (Reed), and others, on criminal charges related to a school construction scandal.
 The indictment listed four counts of racketeering, as well as theft by taking and bribery.

+On October 15, 2025 the DeKalb County Board of Education voted to accept the resignation of Superintendent Devon Horton who had been serving since 2023.
+An indictment accusing him of offering district contracts in the Evanston-Skokie School District 65 outside of Chicago to his friends, then receiving about $85,000 in kickbacks from the contracts between 2020 and 2023 triggered the vote and subsequent resignation.

 Shooting and hostage situation

-On August 20, 2013, a man with an AK-47 entered the front office of Ronald E. McNair Discovery Learning Academy, an elementary school, and barricaded himself.
+On August 20, 2013, 20-year-old Michael Brandon Hill, who was armed with an AK-47, entered the front office of Ronald E. McNair Discovery Learning Academy, an elementary school, and barricaded himself.
 He fired six shots at police officers outside, who returned fire.
 The school's students were evacuated.
-Antoinette Tuff, a school bookkeeper, was able to convince him to surrender without further violence; she was later praised by President Barack Obama for her courage and calmness in defusing the situation.
+Antoinette Tuff, a school bookkeeper, was able to convince Hill to surrender without further violence.
+Tuff was later praised by President Barack Obama for her courage and calmness in defusing the situation.
+Hill later pleaded guilty to 13 counts, including aggravated assault, false imprisonment, making terroristic threats, and burglary, and was sentenced to 20 years in prison.

 Bus drivers' strike

 From April 19–23, 2018 nearly 400 school bus drivers for the district participated in a strike over low pay and little employee benefits.
 Inspired in part by the concurrent nationwide teacher strikes in states such as West Virginia, Oklahoma and Arizona, bus drivers for the district planned a "sick-out".
 About 42 percent of bus drivers in the county participated, causing nearly 60-90 minute delays in students being picked up for school.
 As a right-to-work state, public sector employees are prohibited in Georgia from striking.
 The strike resulted in at least 7 bus drivers, particularly ones who helped organize the strike, being terminated of employment.